 What to include

 Be specific about your contact with the patient.
 For example, did you see the patient on the NHS or privately?
-For clinical or forensic purposes?
-Or for a combination of reasons?

 Where appropriate, say if you saw the patient alone or with someone else during each consultation.
 Give the name and status of the other person (eg, spouse, mother, social worker).